See Pages at left for lecture slides, sample exams, and other materials

 Here are some ways to think about connecting a family story to the issues of this course: Does your family background lend itself to a discussion of immigration and Americanization?
 Think about the issues involved in coming to America and becoming American.
 Cultural conflicts and identity negotiations will probably be the focus of your analysis.
 Pay attention to national background, generations, gender, class, and other factors and conditions that might have affected your family's experience.

 Some family backgrounds lend themselves to examinations of struggles for basic rights.
 Perhaps there are family experiences with prejudice and discrimination or perhaps there were ancestors who benefited from the oppression of others.
-In either case you will want to think about the historical context and try to understand how your family story fits into the changing patterns of pluralism and ethnocentrism that mark different eras.
+In either case you will want to think about the historical context and try to understand how your family story fits into the changing patterns of pluralism and ethno-racial heirarchy that mark different eras.
 You may also have an opportunity to discuss the political forces that have changed the fabric of rights and opportunities.

 Some of you will be intrigued by family stories about changing economic status, about struggles to attain wealth, position, or a better living.
 If so, you will want to pay attention to ethnic enterprises and perhaps ethnic privilege.
 Think beyond the purely personal aspects of these accounts.
-What events and conditions helped shape opportunities?
+What events and conditions helped shape family opportunities?
 How did ethnic connections and communities contribute to the family's experiences?

 Some may choose to examine complicated genealogies that stretch back many generations.
 Here you may find opportunities to discuss issues of intermarriage, cultural retention or ethnic evaporation, and any number of other concepts.